fire-archive/DesignConcepts/chapters/level_02.md

 ## Iteration and Risk

 Games have many kinds of risk associated with them.
-There is **design risk**, the risk that the game will not be fun and people won’t like it.
+There is **design risk**, the risk that the game will not be fun and people won't like it.
 There is **implementation risk**, the possibility that the development team will not be able to build the game at all, even if the rules are solid.
 There is **market risk**, the chance that the game will be wonderful and no one will buy it anyway.
 And so on.

 The purpose of iteration is to lower design risk.
 The more times you iterate, the more you can be certain that the rules of your game are effective.